-who were following ancestral migration trails.
-For 7,500 years the Innu were semi-nomadic.
-They were an active, strong people sustained by a diet of caribou, berries and fish and united by a love of 'Nitassinan' (the country).
-During the mid 20th century, the Innu were pressurised into settling into fixed communities.
-Separated from the touchstones of their lives, having lost almost everything that made up the fabric of their collective identity, entire communities succumbed to confusion and self-loathing and as a people, they fell apart.
+In 2012, I snow-shoed across Quebec and Labrador for three weeks with a team of forty Innu Indians who were following ancestral migration trails.
+For 7,500 years the Innu were semi-nomadic; an active, strong people sustained by a diet of caribou, berries and fish and united by a love of 'Nitassinan' (the country).
+During the mid 20th century, however, the Innu people were pressurised into settling into fixed communities.
+As a people, they fell apart.
 Giant led the expedition to reconnect young Innu to their homelands.
-"My ancestors used to walk this way," one Elder told me.
-"I can feel them here."
+'My ancestors used to walk this way,' one Elder told me.
+'I can feel them here.'

 Humans have shared their homelands with lions for millennia.
 They were still widespread across sub-Saharan Africa at the time of the first western settlers.
 But in 1975, estimates given by the IUCN put wild numbers at approximately 200,000 and today, it is thought there may be no more than 20,000 wild lions left; the general consensus among experts is that numbers of wild lions are in ‘free-fall’.
 Several ranches in Kenya's Laikipia region recently began to explore ways in which wildlife and ranching could coexist: Borana Conservancy was at the forefront of this change.
 ‘Commercial ranches in Laikipia are now acting like national parks in terms of providing lion sanctuary.
 They are hugely important for lion numbers,’ said Michael Dyer, Borana’s owner.
 I spent time working on Borana with leading conservation biologist Dr. Alayne Cotterill as she and a wildlife team collared a lioness.
 ‘If lions don’t wear collars, we don’t know where they are,’ Alayne told me as we bumped across Borana’s basalt hills.
 Collars can help to keep lions alive.’